Wenzel/libmicrovmi/c_examples/README.md

 cargo install --force cbindgen
 ~~~

-The go back to the root directory and compile the crate, adding the drivers you
+Then go back to the root directory and compile the crate adding the drivers you
 want:

 ~~~